knative/docs/docs/reference/security/threat-model.md

 include a request to delete application data, or an event (such as a financial transaction) to be recorded which was not authorized.

-**Components**: sources, broker sinks, triggers, gateways, activator
+**Components**: controllers, webhooks, sources, broker sinks, triggers, gateways, activator

 **Attackers**: external, developer, event source